Delaware franchise tax for LLCs

 - Paying the registered agent thinking it covers the franchise tax.
 They're separate bills.
 The RA invoice is from the RA company; the franchise tax payment is direct to the state.

 - Letting the LLC lapse.
-Three years late costs ~$610 in penalties on a $300 bill.
+Three years late costs ~$362 in penalties and interest on a $300 bill (~$662 all-in).
 Five years late and the state cancels the LLC entirely.

 - Not budgeting for foreign qualification.
 If you operate in another state, you owe that state's fees too — usually doubling or tripling the all-in cost.